christianmbonet/portfolio/README.md

-# Christian's Resume
+# christianmbonet.github.io

-HTML & CSS files to host my resume through github pages
+Personal website which serves as resume and cv.

+## Technologies Used:

+* HTML
+* CSS
+* Deployed: GitHub Pages